ritwikr26/VIT-Express/README.md

 # VIT-Express
-A group project which was done as a part of OSP course.
+This is a group project which was done as a part of OSP course.
-This website enables college students to verify any unverified news from the college authorities.
+A website which keeps the users updated about college news.
+This website also enables users to verify any unverified news from the college admin.